useblocks/sphinx-performance/docs/cli.rst

 Generates a JSON runtime summary for each Sphinx event.
 Only usable if ``--pyinstrument`` is given.
-This works by monkey patching the Sphinx ``EventManager.emit`` function.
+This works by monkey patching the Sphinx ``EventManager.emit`` function, so the call tree reveals which Sphinx event got fired.
 The modification is visible in the call tree.

 The JSON output file ``pyinstrument_sphinx_events.json`` is generated into the current working directory.